 In therapy, I trained and qualified as a Psychodynamic Counsellor/Therapist in 2002.
 This continues to be my approach, however, prior to this my initial training was Person Centred.
 In supervision, I pay particular attention, not just to what has been brought to supervision, i.e. presentation of the client/session content, but what might still be ‘carried’ (Hawkins and Shohet) by the therapist, both consciously and unconsciously into the supervision session.
 Therefore, by being open to exploring the transference, counter-transference and parallel process in the supervision session, this helps us to have a deeper understanding of the work, not only between client-therapist but also between supervisee-supervisor.

 Diploma in Supervision - Leeds Centre for Psychological Development

 I work mostly from my therapy room at home, but sometimes in other venues in Derbyshire.
 Usually, I work face to face with individual therapists, but currently I am working remotely via video supervision sessions.

 £50-55 per supervisory hour

-I encourage potential Supervisees to pay for an initial Supervision session, so they can experience my way of working and decide if they would like to continue working with me.
+I encourage potential Supervisees to contact me for an initial discussion, so we can discuss what they are looking for in Supervision, to find out more about my way of working and decide if they would like to arrange a session.